portworx/px-docs/scheduler/mesosphere-dcos/upgrade_new.md

    └─ portworx-4:[restart] (COMPLETE)
 ```

-At this point you Portworx cluster should be upgraded to the specified version.
+At this point your Portworx cluster should be upgraded to the specified version.